FFTAI/Wiki-GRx-Mujoco/README.en.md

 [简体中文](README.md) | English

-(`FourierN1` part is still under development and not yet completed.
-The code in this repository is not yet usable.)

 # Wiki-GRx-Mujoco

 This repository provides the code implementation for RL policy verification and visualization of the Fourier N1 robot based on Mujoco.